What is Bot Traffic?

 You can weed out less advanced attackers by putting CAPTCHAs (completely automated public Turing test to tell computers and humans apart) on outdated user agents and browsers and blocking known hosting providers and proxy services.
 You should also be protecting your secondary access points like exposed APIs and mobile apps, sharing blocking information between systems when possible.

 Advanced attackers won’t be put off by most of the measures you can take on your own to tighten your web security.
 The volume and sophistication of cybercrime are increasing daily.
 New bots are programmed to closely mimic human behavior and slip right past traditional security tools.
 Fraud Blocker’s proprietary algorithms detect malicious behaviors and automatically block bad traffic sources to keep your site and data secure.
-Get started with a 30-day free trial.
+Get started with our 7-day free trial.